SurveyG: A Multi-Agent LLM Framework with Hierarchical Citation Graph for Automated Survey Generation: Methodology

 \subsection{Generation Phase}

-We employ a multi-agent conversational framework \cite{wu2024autogen} to guide the generation of survey papers.
-The system is composed of two complementary agents: a Writing Agent, equipped with memory \cite{sumers2023cognitive} initialized with $K+N$ summarizations from the graph traversal phase, and an Evaluation Agent, which leverages the internal reasoning capabilities of LLMs to provide diversity-oriented feedback.
-Through iterative interaction, the Writing Agent proposes structured content grounded in summarizations, while the Evaluation Agent critiques and refines these outputs to ensure coherence and balance.
-This cooperative setup enables the agents to jointly construct and improve survey papers by integrating both external evidence and internal reasoning.
-An overview of the overall generation process is provided in Algorithm~\ref{alg:survey-generation}.
+We use a multi-agent conversational framework \cite{wu2024autogen} for survey generation, consisting of a Writing Agent with memory initialized from $K+N$ graph-based summaries \cite{sumers2023cognitive} and an Evaluation Agent that provides diversity-focused feedback using LLM reasoning.
+Through iterative interaction, the Writing Agent drafts content grounded in summaries, while the Evaluation Agent critiques and refines it for coherence and balance, enabling collaborative survey construction, detailed in Algorithm~\ref{alg:survey-generation}.